StarStrider23/Black-Scholes-project/README.md

 ## Delta Hedging

 Evaluation of the performance of a delta hedging strategy and quantification of hedging error under discrete rebalancing.
 A delta-hedged portfolio is constructed and rebalanced at discrete time intervals.
 The replication error is measured at maturity for different rebalancing frequencies.
-Number of steps are steps = (10, 25, 50, 100, 252, 500).
+Number of steps are (10, 25, 50, 100, 252, 500).

 <img width="1200" height="600" alt="HE vs RF" src="https://github.com/user-attachments/assets/20a531d4-b799-44ef-9b3b-b192349dc66e" />